-Maximum out-of-pock et limit per policy year In-network coverage Out-of-network coverage Student \$7,900 per policy year \$15,800 per policy year Spouse \$7,900 per policy year \$15,800 per policy year Each child \$7,900 per policy year \$15,800 per policy year Family \$15,800 per policy year \$31,600 per policy year • covered benefit penalty
+Maximum out-of-pocket type In-network coverage Out-of-network coverage Student \$7,900 per policy year \$15,800 per policy year Spouse \$7,900 per policy year \$15,800 per policy year Each child \$7,900 per policy year \$15,800 per policy year Family \$15,800 per policy year \$31,600 per policy year

+Preauthorization covered benefit penalty

-This only applies to out-of-network coverage: The certificate of coverage contains a complete description of the preauthorization program.
-You will find details on preauthorization requirements in the Medical necessity and preauthorization requirements section.
+This only applies to out-of-network coverage.
+The certificate of coverage contains a complete description of the Preauthorization program.
+You will find details on Preauthorization requirements in the Medical necessity and Preauthorization requirements section.

-Failure to preauthorize your eligible health services when required will result in the following benefit penalty:
+Failure to Preauthorize your eligible health services when required will result in the following benefit penalty:

-• A \$500 benefit penalty will be applied separately to each type of eligible health services
+• A \$500 benefit penalty will be applied separately to each type of eligible health service

-The additional percentage or dollar amount of the recognized charge which you may pay as a penalty for failure to obtain preauthorization is not a covered benefit, and will not be applied to the out-of-network policy year deductible amount or the maximum out-of-pocket limit, if any.
+The additional percentage or dollar amount of the recognized charge which you may pay as a penalty for failure to obtain Preauthorization is not a covered benefit, and will not be applied to the out-of-network policy year deductible amount or the maximum out-of-pocket limit, if any.